DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-09-adding-mentors.md

 The final step is to check your answers.

-We use [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) data and display it in a summary list.
+We use Database of Qualified Teachers (DQT) data and display it in a summary list.

 We show: